MadalinaPatrichi/uob-cloud-computing/content/book/chapter_1/Chapter_1.md

 ![screenshot 4](./screenshot4.png)

 For sure, we could have written code in the webserver which stored the todo items in files on the disk, or somewhere else.
 But generally the best thing to do with data you want to store is to use some software specifically designed for storing data.
-Permanent storage of data - also called "persistence" - is a huge and complex topic, and it is almost certainly to use some datastore for persistence.
+Permanent storage of data - also called "persistence" - is a huge and complex topic, and it is almost certainly a good idea to use some datastore for persistence.
 A popular category of datastore is the _database_, and our app can be configured to use a database.

 ### Running with a database